gustavofrdev/vorp_core_paycheck/README.md

---> You can change the timer into first client.lua files
+--> You can change the timer into first client.lua lines